 Can I claim massage treatments through my health insurance?
 How do I do it?

-If you have private health insurance (Blue Cross, Great West Life, etc.) that covers massage you should be able to claim your treatments.
+If you have private health insurance (Blue Cross, Canada Life [Formerly Great-West Life], etc.) that covers massage you should be able to claim your treatments.
 I advise checking with your provider first to verify what your coverage is and to see if you need a doctor’s note in order for it to be covered.

-After your treatment is completed you will pay for the treatment up front and I will provide you with a receipt with my information.
-You can then submit this on to your insurance company, at which point they will process the claim and reimburse you for the treatment.
+Before going in for your appointment you will pay for the treatment up front and I will provide you with a receipt.
+You can then submit this receipt to your insurance company, at which point they will process the claim and reimburse you for the treatment.